 - Remove the meatballs and put to the side.

 - Mix the cornstarch and 1/4 cup cream until it forms a paste.

-- Add the cream and cornstarch paste into the slow cooker.
+- Add the 1 cup cream and the cornstarch paste into the slow cooker.
 Gently mix, season lightly with salt & pepper.

 - Return the meatballs to the slow cooker.

 - Cover & cook on high for a further 15-30 minutes or until thickened.

 - Serve & Enjoy.

 - You’re able to skip the browning of the slow cooker Swedish meatballs if you’re running low on time.
 You will find the beef stock will end up with a lot more fat in it, but you should be able to skim this off.

 - If you only have one type of ground meat, then you can simply use that.
 For the best results, I recommend that you use the combination of pork and beef.